tc39/notes/es9/2018-05/may-22.md

 // → error/crash/DoS
 ```

 You can cause errors or crashes just by using lone surrogates.
 If you want to store such a payload in a database, it can crash your web server.
 If you send such a payload over a WebSocket connection, which uses UTF-8 per spec, the connection would be closed.
 Socket.io used to auto-restart in this case, resulting in a DoS vulnerability just by repeatedly sending a payload based on a single character.
 This was a real issue in a real product.
 Lone surrogates cause real problems.
 Anything we can do to help prevent these issues from happening, is a good change.
 Of course, we can solve this in userland using libraries like [jsesc](https://github.com/mathiasbynens/jsesc) which has a `json` option; jsesc produces ASCII-safe output by default.
 However I'd prefer fixing this in the spec, to avoid need for such userland solutions.
-There's one edge casey issue with backwards compatibility: There might be non-JSON-compliant userland “JSON parsers” that support `\uXXXX` escape sequences only for those specific symbols that `JSON.stringify` currently escapes (i.e. non-printable ASCII).
+There's one edge casey issue with backwards compatibility: There might be non-JSON-compliant userland "JSON parsers" that support `\uXXXX` escape sequences only for those specific symbols that `JSON.stringify` currently escapes (i.e. non-printable ASCII).
 These would break once they see an escape sequence for another character.

-DD: It would “break” in that they would just not decode the escape sequence.
-So after “parsing” (incorrectly), instead of a lone surrogate, you'd still see the escape sequence.
+DD: It would "break" in that they would just not decode the escape sequence.
+So after "parsing" (incorrectly), instead of a lone surrogate, you'd still see the escape sequence.
 It won't crash.
 This doesn't seem too bad.

-YK: The problem I see is that they've…(something) I wouldn't be surprised if such broken parsers actually existed.
+YK: The problem I see is that they've...(something) I wouldn't be surprised if such broken parsers actually existed.

 DD: I second that lone surrogates do cause problems in real life.
 Chrome has 3-4 JSON parsers — some only operate on Unicode.
 We had bugs where it was not safe to pass through.
 Would be great if default did not produce problematic output.

-MSL: I've seen systems that produce this, things that transcode, trim strings at 40 “characters”, and end up breaking up a surrogate pair, etc.
+MSL: I've seen systems that produce this, things that transcode, trim strings at 40 "characters", and end up breaking up a surrogate pair, etc.

 CM: As custodian of JSON, I endorse this proposal.
 The edge case concerns are not a worry, because they happen as a result of lazy/sloppy code (non-compliant parsers).